postsharp/postsharp.github.io/_posts/2020-08-21-interception.md

 ```
 I had a guarantee that the unit test will run on its own thread.
 ## Works on all methods
 PostSharp interception aspects work on all kinds of methods: you can intercept both instance and static methods, and both public and private methods.
-You don't need interfaces and the methods don't need to be virtual.
+Unlike with interceptors of dependency injection frameworks, you don't need interfaces and the methods don't need to be virtual.

 That's because PostSharp does interception by rewriting the method bodies of the existing methods rather than by subclassing and creating overrides.